ramblingsofadev/docs/console.md

 <h3 id="calling-from-code">Calling From Code</h3>

-It's possible to call a command from another command by injecting `ICommandBus` into your command handler:
+It's possible to call a command from another command by injecting `ICommandBus` into your command handler.
+Here, we'll call the `bar` command with an argument and option:

 ```php
 use Aphiria\Console\Commands\Attributes\Command;